Bryan-LJX/homelab/terraform-app-project/README.md

 # Future

-- Add `output.tf` file providing useful information for troubleshooting purposes.
+- Add an `output.tf` file to provide useful information for troubleshooting purposes.
+- Combine this project with an Ansible palybook to install the applications in the VMs.

 # Resources